Workplace learning, or corporate training, encompasses a series of activities to educate

 To reduce reliance on instructor-led training (ILT), companies can leverage online environments to scale their training programs and supplement in-person sessions.

 When delivering training that caters to all employees, it is beneficial to divide them into groups with similar needs.
 By understanding the context in which your employees operate, you can provide targeted training that directly impacts their day-to-day work.
 Here are a few examples of potential grouping criteria:

 Organise employees based on their respective departments such as marketing, sales, customer success, project management, or engineering.

 Group employees according to their roles, whether they are executives, managers, associates, or contributors.

 Consider employees'; job functions in conjunction with their physical location, whether they primarily work in the office, remotely, or are frequently on the go.

 Create groups based on the number of months or years employees have been with the company, particularly useful for one-time onboarding training materials.

 as whether they predominantly communicate in the office, work remotely, or have a hybrid

 By strategically grouping employees based on these criteria, training programs can be tailored to meet their specific needs, enhancing overall effectiveness and relevance.

-expectations, and the training goals of your target audience.
-Asking pertinent questions will lay
+requirements, expectations, and the training goals of your target audience.
+Asking pertinent

 Once the overarching goals and objectives are established, you can shift your focus to the curriculum and course specifics.
 Incorporate the findings into a comprehensive corporate training plan that outlines your learning vision, goals, and specific requirements.